+Q Digital De esign 3

+Course # 8209530

+Grade 11-12

+Level

+Length 1 year

+Prerequisite Digital Design 2

+Credit 1

-This course continues the development of entry-level skills for careers in the digital publishing industry.
-The content includes computer skills: digital publishing operations; layout, design, and measurement activities; and digital imaging.
+This course continues the development of industry- standard skills required for careers in the digital publishing industry.
+The content includes the use of a variety of software and equipment to perform digital publishing and digital imaging activities.

-Quality Points approved for the first time in December 2009, for courses already existing in the course code directory, become effective with the 2010-2011 entering ninth grade class and subsequent years. (see district policy 5420.03, Final Grades, (H) Honors Quality Points)
+Quality Points approved for the first time in December 2009, for courses already existing in the course code directory, become effective with the 2010-2011 entering ninth grade class and subsequent years. (see district policy 5420.02 Eincl Crades (H) Honors Quality Points)